bradywatkinson/dvJudge/README.md

 DEBUG = False
 SECRET_KEY = '<get some key from random.org>'
 ```
-  - Setup the DB by running deploy.py
+  - Setup the DB by running deploy.py and check that you have write privileges to the database
   - Restart apache2
   - Navigate to your URL to check it works.
   - Install debootstrap